Deep Learning Intermediate ⏱ 35 min deep learningneural networksfast.aigradient descentPyTorchReLUJeremy Howardlearning scienceAI education

 1. The function family.
 What class of mathematical function is expressive enough to represent the mapping you care about?

 2. The loss.
-How do you quantify the gap between predictions and ground truth in a way that's differentiable?
+How do you quantify the gap between predictions and ground truth in a differentiable way?

 3. The optimisation algorithm.
 Given the loss and its gradient, how do you search the parameter space efficiently?